ryantusi/Jammming/README.md

 - Codecademy for their teachings. 💻
 - Ofcourse, Myself :) - [Ryan Tusi](https://www.linkedin.com/in/ryantusi/)

-Hope you nnjoy coding **Jammming**! 🎶 Make sure to create a pull request if you have better ideas.
+Hope you enjoy coding **Jammming**! 🎶 Make sure to create a pull request if you have better ideas.

 ---